 Some hoses are labeled as ‘drinking water safe.’
 However, these are a little more expensive than regular hoses.
 You can buy this product or choose a rubber hose instead.

-Lastly, it might be tempting to drink from the garden hose, but it is still best to walk into your kitchen and get the water from the tap.
-You can also buy a water bottle from the local stores or invest in a filter installed in your water.
-A little discipline is what you need especially if we talk about drinking water.
+Lastly, while drinking from the garden hose might be tempting, walking into your kitchen and getting the water from the tap is still best.
+You can also buy a water bottle from local stores or invest in a filter.